javalabsfs/javalabsfs.github.io/_docs/02-git.md

 <!-- After you have cloned this repository, open student.txt in it, and replace the given dummy information with yours, i.e. your full name, GitHub username, and Matrikelnummer. -->

 ### git add
 For most assignments, you are provided with starter code to complete and will simply need to clone, commit, and push.
 But sometimes, you will need to create a new file.
 You must explicitly tell Git about new files that it is to track.
-Do this by using the command below, replacing "yourFileName.file" with the name of your file.
+Do this by using the command below, replacing 'yourFileName.file' with the name of your file.

 ```console
 git add yourFileName.file